-The 3FGL is used by default to find the source in the ROI.
+The 2FGL is used to find the source in the ROI.
 All the source with a significance greater than min_significance will be added.
 All sources within max_radius (in degrees) have their parameters free to vary in the fitting procedure.
-The other sources have their parameters frozen to the 3FGL value.
+The other sources have their parameters frozen to the 2FGL value.